 Tip: When turmeric is mixed with black pepper, it increases your body’s absorption significantly.

 Ginger contains very potent anti-inflammatory compounds that have been valued for centuries.
 Namely, its main bioactive compound gingerol, which inhibits the formation of proinflammatory cytokines.
 Ginger has powerful antioxidant and anti-inflammatory properties which is why it’s one of our ‘go tos’ in times of sickness.
-Throughout history, ginger has been known to be very effective
+Throughout history, ginger has been known to be very effective at alleviating stomach pain.